 Outboard Engines

-Stabilize fuel in the tank and run the engine long enough for treated fuel to reach the carburetor or injection system.
-Untreated gasoline degrades within weeks, forming varnish that clogs fuel system components.
+Don’t forget fuel stabilizer.
+Add it to the tank and run the engine long enough so the treated fuel reaches the carburetor or injection system.
+Untreated gas goes bad faster than you’d think — within weeks it starts forming varnish that’ll clog everything up.

 Inboard Engines